isaacsimmons/resume/resume.md

 **Research Engineer** <time>Jan 2009--Jun 2015</time>
 **Drexel University**, Philadelphia PA

-* Worked remotely in Gainesville Florida from August 2013 to June 2015, using remote collaboration tools to stay in touch with team
+* Worked remotely in Gainesville, Florida from August 2013 to June 2015, using remote collaboration tools to stay in touch with team
 * Wrote proposals for both customer contracts and government grants including successfully funded proposals acting as principal investigator or technical lead
 * *Chartworm*, Technical Lead <time>2014--2015</time>
  * Built RESTful API in Python and Flask used by mobile app to enable better data transparency for patients and provide actionable healtcare suggestions